About the Accordion

 1840: Heinrich Band (1821-1860), of Krefeld, Germany, invented the bandoneon when he was 29 years of age.
 He made many prototypes, which were sold in his shop in Krefeld.
 In the same year Alexandrre Debain finished his harmonium in Paris.

-1850: The first chromatic accordion came into being, ordered by a musician named Walter.
+1850: The first chromatic accordion was created by Viennese musician Franz Walter.
 The instrument featured 12 bass buttons, arranged in such a manner that all 12 key signatures could be used.

 1851: Busson, of Paris, patented the flutina polka, which had two rows of reeds.